 1. The Incident Energy Analysis Method (NFPA 70E 130.5(G))

 This is the more precise approach and what a PE-stamped arc flash study produces.
-The study calculates the incident energy at each piece of equipment in cal/cm², a measurement of the thermal energy that could reach a worker at a defined working distance, typically 18 inches for low voltage equipment.
+The study calculates the incident energy at each piece of equipment in cal/cm², a measurement of the thermal energy that could reach a worker at a defined working distance, typically 18 inches for low voltage equipment, unless otherwise specified by the study.
 If that distance changes, the exposure changes.
 Your PPE must be rated at or above that incident energy level.

 The required ensemble changes based on exposure level.
 There are two tiers per Table 130.5(G):